 - Grilled Pineapple Margarita

-*This is a new feature that I will share each month, named Six of One!
-Since I’m Hungry Enough To Eat Six I figured I would share six things to be hungry for.
-It may be six ways to use an ingredient, six variations on a favorite dish, or perhaps six ways to use a particular kitchen gadget.
+*This is a new feature that I will share each month, named Six Of One!
+Since I’m Hungry Enough To Eat Six I am sharing six things to be hungry for.
+It may be six ways to use an ingredient, or six variations on a favorite dish.